valisoftworks/react-apply-darkmode/README.md

 ## Integration

-Use the `Interpolator` named export to wrap your app at the top level:
+Use the `Interpolator` component to wrap your app at the top level:

 ##### **`App.js`**